chriskiarie/chriskiarie/README.md

 - 👋 Hi, I’m @chriskiarie
 - 👀 I’m interested in app development
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently learning web front end develpment
 - 💞️ I’m looking to collaborate on an app project
 - 📫 How to reach me chriskiarie14@gmail.com